oversizedcanoe/SmartHome/README.md

 - Scheduling (i.e. turn this plug on at 10pm every day)
 - Wi-fi Monitoring.
 I would like to somehow use my [python network monitor repo](https://github.com/oversizedcanoe/NetworkMonitor), running on a raspberry pi, and maybe something like MQTT to subscribe to new devices connected?
     - I could even use my [CSV to model repo](https://github.com/oversizedcanoe/CsvToModel) to store device info in CSV (such as a friendly name for a given connected MAC Address, last connected time etc.).
 A DB is propbably more appropriate, but it would be cool to use my own code.
+- Change light color based on a currently playing song, or to the beat of a song

 ---

 ### Todo